Job Interview Etiquette: 7 Things Every Successful Job Seeker Does

 From the first moment of communication you have with a potential employer (whether you’re speaking to an entry-level scheduler or the senior department head), you should follow the rules of traditional email etiquette.
 Regardless of how informal they may come across, you don’t want to mimic that informality.
 Always include a proper greeting and salutation, make sure your message is error-free before sending, don’t use emojis or other expressive signs or symbols, and maintain a professional tone throughout.
 Be sure to follow these guidelines whether you’re writing from your desktop or your smartphone.

-Bring a printed copy of your resume/CV
+Bring a printed copy of your resume

-It may seem outdated since nearly everything about the job application process is done electronically, but bringing a hard copy of your resume or other job application materials is still a “best practice.”
+It may seem like an outdated interview etiquette since nearly everything about the job application process is done electronically, but bringing a hard copy of your resume or other job application materials is still a “best practice.”
 And, things happen… perhaps the WiFi is down and your interviewer can’t access your materials.
 Maybe they’ve misplaced your resume.
 Or, at the very least, offering to give them a copy of your materials -- even if they don’t end up needing it -- signals that you’re prepared and thinking ahead, which can only reflect positively on your candidacy.

 Dress the part